Superjoa10/Mluz.db-projects/README.md

-# *Mluz.db-projects is a combination of my projects that uses my works Database(debt colletion db)for automations and data science *
+# *Mluz.db-projects is a combination of my projects that uses my works Database for debt colletion*
 This Branch is old, only being kept to demonstrait my abilities with PYAUTOGUI.

 # Python files: